Arcananana/DSSR/README.md

 python train.py -opt=options/train_setting.yml
 ```
 ## Citation
-If you find this repo useful, please consider cite our work:
+If you find this repo useful, please consider citing our work:
 ```
 @ARTICLE{9721549,
   author={Li, Feng and Wu, Yixuan and Bai, Huihui and Lin, Weisi and Cong, Runmin and Zhang, Chunjie and Zhao, Yao},